xaxxon/v8toolkit/README.md

 #### Your First V8 program

-Here is the simplest program you can write to execute some javascript:
+Here is the simplest program you can write to execute some javascript using the v8toolkit library:

     #include "javascript.h"
     using v8toolkit;